h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **col_sample_rate_per_tree**: (XGBoost) Specify the column subsampling rate per tree.

--  **monotone_constraints**: (XGBoost) A mapping representing `monotonic constraints <https://xiaoxiaowang87.github.io/monotonicity_constraint/>`__.
+-  **monotone_constraints**: (XGBoost, GBM) A mapping representing `monotonic constraints <https://xiaoxiaowang87.github.io/monotonicity_constraint/>`__.
 Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
 Note that constraints can only be defined for numerical columns.
+Also note that in GBM, this option can only be used when ``distribution="gaussian"``.

 -  **score_tree_interval**: (XGBoost) Score the model after every so many trees.